-Supplementary table 1 and figure 3 summarise the characteristics of the stent platforms in this study, according to the nomenclature explained above.
+The characteristics of the stent platforms in this study, according to the nomenclature explained above, are summarised in Supplementary Table 1 and Figure 3.

-OCT raw data were evaluated by two independent blinded analysts, using an Ilumien Optis E.5 workstation (Abbott, St Paul, Minnesota, USA).
-After identification of the stented segment and the corresponding analysable monolayer (in case of overlapping), the analysts underwent the following protocol to identify the pattern of the stent platform, rotating the image at discretion: 1) 3D view with automatic strut detection; 2) 3D tissue view, without automatic strut detection; 3) longitudinal view with automatic strut detection; 4) 3D view in mode "stent only" (figure 4).
+OCT raw data were evaluated by two independent blinded analysts, using an ILUMIEN OPTIS E.5 workstation (Abbott).
+After identification of the stented segment and the corresponding analysable monolayer (in case of overlapping), the analysts undertook the following protocol to identify the pattern of the stent platform, rotating the image at their discretion: 1) 3D view with automatic strut detection (ASD); 2) 3D tissue view, without ASD; 3) longitudinal view with ASD; and 4) 3D view in mode "stent only" (Figure 4).
 The analysts recorded at which steps of the protocol the type of stent platform could be recognised.
-After completing the 4 steps of the protocol, the analyst had to identify the type of stent previously implanted as one of the 20 categories defined in supplementary table 1 and figure 3, or label the case as unrecognisable.
+After completing the four steps of the protocol, the analyst had to identify the type of stent previously implanted as one of the 20 categories defined in Supplementary Table 1 and Figure 3 or label the case as unrecognisable.